Juicy and Delicious Blended Mushroom Burger

 Preparing the Patties

-1. Using your kitchen scale, weigh out 4 ounces of mushrooms and rinse them
+1. Using your kitchen scale, weigh out 4 ounces of mushrooms and rinse them.
+If you don't have a kitchen scale, use your best estimation based on the size of the container they came in

-2. Crush and remove the skin from 2 garlic cloves
+2. Crush and remove skin from 2 Garlic Cloves

-3. Add mushrooms and garlic to your food processor and pulse until there are no large chunks left.
+3. Add mushrooms and garlic to your food processer and pulse until there are no large pieces left.
 You don't want to make a paste, but you do want evenly sized small pieces.
-If you don't have a food processor you can finely chop by hand
+If you don't have a food processor just finely chop or mince by hand

-4. Transfer the beef and mushroom garlic mixture to a large mixing bowl
+4. Transfer your beef and the mushroom garlic mixture to a large mixing bowl

-6. Form balls of equal size.
-This recipe should make five 4oz balls or four 5oz balls.
-Your kitchen scale can come in handy here as well
+7. Form balls of equal size, I recommend either five 4oz balls or four 5oz balls.
+Your kitchen scale can home in handy here if you like to be precise

 Cooking

 2. Add the patty or patties to the pan, but don't crowd them.
-The mushrooms will release moisture while cooking, too many burgers in the pan at once will cause them to steam and sear poorly
+The mushrooms will release a lot of moisture while cooking, too much will result in a poor sear and steamed meat

 3. Cook, flipping frequently, to your desired temperature and doneness.
 Keep in mind that these cook slower than a standard all beef burger, so it may take some trial and error to get the times down perfectly.
 For me, with relatively thin patties, it was about 4-5 minutes per side for medium rare.
 If you chopped your mushrooms by hand it may take even longer, as those larger pieces will take longer to evaporate their excess moisture